Image Credit: MONOPOLY919/Shutterstock.com

 Accuracy of Diagnosis

-There is the obvious concern over how accurate physician are able to correctly diagnose a condition from a distance.
-Evidence by Belachel, et al (2005) does demonstrate a high degree of precision in remote diagnosis.
+There is a concern over how accurate a physician can be when diagnosing a condition from a distance.
+However, evidence by Belachel and colleagues does demonstrate a high degree of precision in remote diagnosis.
 In this study, 191 Acute Leukemia cases were established from the database of Cliniques Universitaires Saint-Luc in Brussels by a web-based clinical decision support system.
 During experimental testing, the percentage of correct classification of Acute Leukemia cases was at 96% demonstrating how web-integration can be beneficial for the dissemination of a support system.
-Schwaab B et al (2005) conducted a study to compare the accuracy of a standard 12-lead electrocardiogram (ECG) to a 12-lead tele-ECG device.
-The study included 158 post-myocardial infarction cardiac patients at home receiving patient care via the tele-ECG technology.
+Schwaab and colleagues conducted a study to compare the accuracy of a standard 12-lead electrocardiogram (ECG) to a 12-lead tele-ECG device.
+The study included 158 post-myocardial infarction cardiac patients at home receiving patient care via tele-ECG technology.
 The finding revealed that 155 of 158 patients reported adequate quality of the tele-ECG technology for correct diagnosis in the corresponding patients.

-There is a large amount of pressure on hospitals to improve patient care whilst also keeping treatment costs as low as possible.
-However, when resources are few and far between, the demand to achieve high-quality patient care can be hard to achieve.
-The aim of the RP-VITA technology is to maintain high-quality patient care by using remote technology with voice recognition ability to track and monitor the patient and then send this information to clinicians to help diagnose the patient’s condition.
+Hospitals are continually trying to improve patient care whilst also keeping treatment costs as low as possible.
+When resources available are scarce, the demand to achieve high-quality patient care can be difficult to attain.
+The RP-VITA technology aims to maintain high-quality patient care by using remote technology with voice recognition ability to track and monitor the patient.
+Information is then sent to clinicians to help diagnose the patient’s condition.
 This technology is particularly beneficial as on-call assistance and patient discharge.
-Such novel technology may possibly become a common application in hospitals worldwide at some point in the near future.
-It will be interesting to see how such technology performs and affects patient care in third-world countries where medical practices may be problematic and also in some of the more challenging situation in critical care units.
+Such novel technology has the potential to become a common application in hospitals worldwide especially in third-world countries where medical practices are problematic and also in some of the more challenging situations in critical care units.